ColinHammarberg/milestoneprojectnumber3/README.md

 ### Register Page

+- The register page contains a registration form with a function which registeres and ads the users deatils into mongodb.
+- The landing page also contains a footer section in the bottom of the page.

 ### Log-in Page

+- The log-in page contains a log-in form which contains a function that finds out if the username, password and email address exists in the databse.
+If the user exists and matches with the one in the database, the user will get logged in to his/hers account.

 ### About Us Page

 ### Contact Page

+- The contact page contains a contact form which contains a function that sends the details which the user added into the databse as well.

 ### Schedule Meetings

+- The Schedule Meetings page contains a form which allows the user/client to send in a requested meetings.
+The request gets register in the database and the client support executive can then later contact the user from there.

 ### View Meetings

+- The View Meetings page contains a drop down selection menu, which contains all of the meetings that the user has requested.
+The View Meetings drop down selection menu has a function, which collects all of the meetings in the database that have been created by the logged in user.

 ### Edit Meetings